 US Environmental Protection Agency (firstname.lastname@example.org)

-Over the past 25 years as an EPA researcher and the previous five years as an EPA contractor employee, I have worked on many exciting and rewarding projects, including the U.S. atomic testing program, the Exxon Valdez Oil Spill Bioremediation project, the National Surface Water Survey, the Environmental Monitoring and Assessment Program, the Landscape Indicators for Pesticides Study for Mid-Atlantic Coastal Streams, and for the past several year, EnviroAtlas.
-I have a broad background that includes landscape ecology, geospatial and statistical analysis, and field studies.
-I have focused on examining relationships between spatial patterns of landscape characteristics and conditions of and risks to ecological resources and ecosystem services.
-Specifically, I have developed empirical models relating nutrients, pesticides, sediments and bird species diversity to general landscape characteristics in the Mid-Atlantic region of the U.S. For the past several years, I have been applying the experience gained over my career to lead the EnviroAtlas effort.
+Over the past 25 years as an EPA researcher and the previous five years as an EPA contractor employee, Anne has worked on many exciting and rewarding projects, including the U.S. atomic testing program, the Exxon Valdez Oil Spill Bioremediation project, the National Surface Water Survey, the Environmental Monitoring and Assessment Program, the Landscape Indicators for Pesticides Study for Mid-Atlantic Coastal Streams, and for the past several year, EnviroAtlas.
+She has a broad background that includes landscape ecology, geospatial and statistical analysis, and field studies.
+She has focused on examining relationships between spatial patterns of landscape characteristics and conditions of and risks to ecological resources and ecosystem services.
+Specifically, she developed empirical models relating nutrients, pesticides, sediments and bird species diversity to general landscape characteristics in the Mid-Atlantic region of the U.S. For the past several years, Anne has been applying the experience gained over her career to lead the EnviroAtlas effort.
 This effort, led by EPA, is the product of multiple agencies and other organizations.
 The online, interactive EnviroAtlas contains a wealth of geospatial data and other resources and supports decision-making at multiple levels of governance, serves as an educational tool, and informs additional research.
 The EnviroAtlas is populated with research conducted by the team and includes hundreds of geospatial indicators of ecosystem services supply, demand, and drivers of change.